andrewjk/aspect-browser/README.md

 * Use keyboard shortcuts to switch between personas and tabs
 * Use Quick Find to search for personas and bookmarks
 * Manage history for each persona
-* Restore, save and load sessions
+* Manage downloads for each persona
 * Manage login details for each persona
   * Can be turned on in Settings => Login Manager
   * Requires a master password to be set
   * Has not been audited - use at your own risk!
+* Restore, save and load sessions
+* Automatically suspends background tabs after 30 minutes to lower memory usage

 ## Download